FranxYao/Deep-Generative-Models-for-Natural-Language-Processing/README.md

 ## NLP Side

-We will focus on two topics: generation and structural inference, and the advanced neural network architectures for them.
-We start from generation

 ### Generation

 * ♦︎ Generating Sentences from a Continuous Space, CoNLL 15
   * Samuel R. Bowman, Luke Vilnis, Oriol Vinyals, Andrew M. Dai, Rafal Jozefowicz, Samy Bengio
-  * Seems to be the first paper using VAEs for NLP
-  * An important point of this paper is about the posterior collapse problems, which has many follow-ups

 * Neural variational inference for text processing, ICML 16
   * Yishu Miao, Lei Yu, Phil Blunsom, Deepmind